Designing Cisco Enterprise Networks (ENSLD)

 - System administrators

-- Understand network fundamentals
+- Understanding of network fundamentals

-- Implement LANs
+- LANs implementation

-- Implement LAN connectivity
+- LAN connectivity implementation

 If you need this course, you can fill out the form or contact us.